CHOIJOONBEOM/SQL-Study/readme.md

 - INSERT(NEW): before new value is inserted into the table, it is temporarily stored in NEW table
 - DELETE(OLD): value that is going to be deleted is temporarily stored in OLD table
 - UPDATE(NEW, OLD): new value is temporarily stored in NEW table and old value is temporarily stored in OLD table

+## Chapter 8 - Connecting SQL and Python
+### 8-1 Preparing Python Environment
+- PyMySQL: External library that is needed to connect MySQL and Python
+- Benefits of using Python
+  - Strong functions for free
+  - Easy to install and build environment
+  - Various and strong External Libraries(function supplied by the external developers)
+- Modes of Python
+  - Interpreter Mode: Read source code one by one and execute right away
+  - Script Mode: Write several rows of code and execute